AcalaNetwork/acala-wiki/learn/basics/acala-evm/acala-evm-composable-defi-stack/flexi-fees.md

-# Flexi Fees
+# Bring Your Own Gas

-### **Flexi Transaction Fees**
+### **Pay Gas Fees in Virtually Any Token**

-On Acala, fees can be paid in any accepted tokens e.g. ACA, aUSD, DOT, BTC etc. More tokens can be supported as native fee tokens with governance approval.
+With the Acala EVM, fees can be paid in any accepted tokens, such as ACA, aUSD, DOT, and wrapped BTC.
+More tokens can be supported as native fee tokens with a simple governance approval.

-Behind the scene, Acala DeX is being used as a unified liquidity pool for settling the fees into the network token, but the experience is completely transparent to users and developers.
+Behind the scenes, Acala DeX is being used as a unified liquidity pool for settling the fees into the network token, but the experience is completely transparent to users and developers.